GaloisInc/crucible/doc/java-llvm.md

 parameters indicate what code to analyze.
 The third parameter is used for compositional verification, as described in the next section.
 For now, assume that it is always the empty list.
-The final parameter describes the specification of the code to be analyzed.
+The final parameter describes the specification of the code to be analyzed, built out of commands of type `JavaSetup` or `LLVMSetup`.
+In most cases, this parameter will be a `do` block containing a sequence of commands of this type.
 Specifications are slightly different between Java and LLVM, but make use of largely the same set of concepts.

 * Several commands are available to configure the contents of the initial state, before symbolic execution.